galenlim/hackthebox-htb-writeups/book.md

 ## SQL Truncation Attack

-The source code of the login/signup page contains a client-side validation function for the signup form.
+The source code of the login+signup page contains a client-side validation function for the signup form.

 `curl http://10.10.10.176`